itdxer/neupy/_sources/2015/09/21/password_recovery.txt

 Download script
 ---------------

-You can download and test a full script from the `github <https://github.com/itdxer/neupy/tree/master/examples/memory/password_recovery.py>`_
+You can download and test a full script from the `github repository <https://github.com/itdxer/neupy/tree/master/examples/memory/password_recovery.py>`_.

-It didn't contain a random ``seed`` initialization, so you will get a different outputs after each run.
+It doesn't contain a fixed ``seed`` initialization, so you will get different outputs after each run.

 .. author:: default
 .. categories:: none